knot126/Shatter-OSS/README.md

 # Shatter OSS

 **Shatter** is an addon for Blender that allows the creation of segments (parts of levels) for the mobile game *Smash Hit*.
-Currently, it can handle boxes, obstacles, decals and water to the degree that it should be possible to create segments which look official.
+It provides many features and can be used to make high quality segments that look nearly-official.

 ## Usage and help